St Lawrence, Longridge Parish Church

 "A major advance on his earlier stained glass, the Longridge series may be considered the first stained glass of Clarke's maturity.
 Referring in a non-literal way to the surrounding landscape, the 20 abstract 'panels' present a disarmingly sophisticated extension, or revision, of the narrative and didactic traditions of stained glass.
 They insist on being 'read' in sequence, incorporating the kinetics of fluctuations in the lighting conditions and the amount of time the viewer takes to move from window to window." – art historian Martin Harrison in Brian Clarke: Architectural Artist.

-In 1975, Brian designed 10 pairs of windows for Longridge Parish Church, St Lawrence, fabricating and installing the artworks himself, 'depicting, semi-abstracted, local scenes such as the River Ribble, Pendle Hill, Longridge Fell and Fairsnape Fell, reservoirs and quarries'.
+In 1975, Brian designed 10 pairs of windows for St Lawrence's Church, Longridge, fabricating and installing the artworks himself, 'depicting, semi-abstracted, local scenes such as the River Ribble, Pendle Hill, Longridge Fell and Fairsnape Fell, reservoirs and quarries'.
+The twenty windows, which developed out of his interest in Japanese screens and landscape painting, face each other from across the nave of the church, running along the north and south mezzanine galleries.
 In the 2011 BBC Four documentary Colouring Light - An Artist Apart, Brian describes the project: "Longridge was a whole series of windows on the upper gallery of a church that had particularly good light because there was nothing interrupting the light on either the north or the south walls of the church.
 It was the first time anybody had asked me to do a suite of windows, rather than an individual thing.
 There wasn’t any stained glass in those days that used such big sheets of colour.
 I based the thing on the kind of green and blue of those wonderful hills and reservoirs that exist around that part of Lancashire.
 It was really just a very youthful, joyous, celebration of the medium, in a building.
 I think that was the first time I really knew that I wanted to alter the building, I wanted to make a contribution to the building as a whole."

 The designs for the scheme of windows – a series of drawings, watercolour studies and working designs in collage – have been exhibited at museums and institutions worldwide, including the Museum of Arts and Design in New York, and the Sainsbury Centre for Visual Arts, in the travelling exhibition The Art of Light.